nadult/FreeFT/readme.md

 ## Introduction
-FreeFT is an open-source, real-time, isometric action game engine inspired by Fallout Tactics, a game from 2001 done by Australian company, Micro Forte.
+FreeFT is an open-source, real-time, isometric action game engine inspired by Fallout Tactics, a game from 2001 created by an Australian company, Micro Forte.

 Compiled binaries can be downloaded from SourceForge